 2 Corinthians 10:5

-This verse gives me a plan to combat both.
-When dealing with arguments, we must test them against the truth of God’s word.
+2 Corinthians 10:5 gives me a plan to combat both.
+When dealing with arguments of negative self-talk, we must test them against the truth of God’s word.
 If they are found lacking when compared to God’s truths and promises, then let them be demolished.
 The second type, sinful thoughts, require us to hold them captive until they are obedient to Christ and reflect His love and grace.

-The arguments of negative self-talk can cause us to doubt our faith, God’s goodness, or ourselves.
-We have to take these arguments and compare them to the truths found in scripture.
-When you are consistently hearing the same argument, search out Bible verses to help you decide whether the argument stands against or with God’s word.
-(Can’t think of any verses connected the argument you’re facing?
-Ask a friend for ideas, maybe a pastor, or even Google it.
-Send me an email or post a comment, I’d love to offer some verses.)
+The arguments of negative self-talk can cause me to doubt my faith, God’s goodness, or myself.
+I have to take these arguments and compare them to the truths found in scripture.
+When I am consistently hearing the same argument, I search out Bible verses to help decide whether the argument stands against or with God’s word.
+(Can’t think of any verses connected to the argument you’re facing?
+Ask a friend for ideas, maybe a pastor, or even Google it.)

 Set up against the knowledge of God: God will “...equip you with everything good that you may do his will…” (Hebrews 13:21).

-Demolished: God’s truth demolishes the argument that you aren’t good enough.
-Not only are you good enough, but He will provide you with all that you need to serve Him.
+Demolished: God’s truth demolishes the argument that I am not good enough.
+Not only am I good enough, but He will provide me with all I need to serve Him.

-But what happens when the thoughts in our head are lashing out at someone else.
-We’re holding them in, but they’re still rumbling around.
+But what happens when the thoughts in my head are lashing out at someone else.
+I'm holding them in, but they’re still rumbling around.
 The more they rumble, the louder they get.
-Although, we haven’t spoken them aloud, these thoughts are still sinful.
-We must capture them and make them obedient to Christ.
+Although I haven’t spoken them aloud, these thoughts are still sinful.
+I must capture them and make them obedient to Christ.

-Take it captive: As much as you want to scream it at the top of your lungs, lock it up.
-Make it obedient to Christ, who would not want you lashing out in anger.
+Take it captive: As much as I want to scream it at the top of my lungs, lock it up.
+Make it obedient to Christ, who would not want me lashing out in anger.
 Take that thought and consider how to rephrase it and release the sarcasm and resentment so that it honors God, making it obedient to Christ.
-Then, instead of having it rumble around inside, you can speak it peacefully to your husband (who, by the way, cannot see the to-do list in your head that you’re working so hard to finish).
+Then, instead of having it rumble around inside, I can speak it peacefully to my husband (who, by the way, cannot see the to-do list in my head that I'm working so hard to finish).